Deep Learning with Game Engines: A Self-Driven Course

 Nothing beats practice to help solidify knowledge, stretch you beyond the learning material, and build confidence.
 Projects are a critical part of learning anything new and I intend to spend the majority of my time on them.
 Also, by sharing projects publicly, you can prove that you know what you're doing a hell of a lot better than most certificates.

 As part of my projects, I like to create tutorials for other people to follow in my footsteps.
 I believe teaching what I've learned really helps me lock in what I've learned.
 You can see what I've shared on the Tutorials section of my website: Immersive Limit - All Tutorials

 I trained a Mask R-CNN on a custom synthetic image dataset of cigarette butts.
 This didn't use any game engines, but it was a good intro to cutting edge image segmentation neural networks.
 It's not super practical to run these neural nets alongside game engines right now because of the sheer amount of graphics compute required, but I think we'll see a lot more of it in the coming years.
 I initially planned on using Blender to generate cigarette butt renders, but ended up using Python instead.

-[Started] Exploring Unity ML Agents
+[Completed] Exploring Unity ML Agents